-An analysis of daily historical production for the Hazelmere WTP over the past year (November 2018 to October 2019) is presented in Figure 12.28

-, and shows that for 67% of the time the WTP was being operated above its optimal operating capacity which is 80% of the plants design capacity.
-The plant did not operate above its design capacity.
+An analysis of daily historical production for the Hazelmere WTP over the past year (November 2019 to October 2020) is presented in Figure 12.28.
+It shows that for 81% of the time the WTP was being operated above its optimal operating capacity which is 80% of the plants design capacity and for 5% of the year, the plant operated above its maximum design capacity.

-Figure 12.28 Analysis of historical production at Hazelmere WTP (November 2018 to October 2019).
+Figure 12.28 Analysis of historical production at Hazelmere WTP (November 2019 to October 2020).